lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 draw, do more compact plans tend to be more or less homogeneous?
 Is there a tradeoff between compactness and community?

-## Do some compactness metrics better encompass communities of interest than others?
+## Do some compactness measures better encompass communities of interest than others?

 While almost all states mandate that districts are drawn in a "reasonably compact" fashion, they do not specify *how* compactness should be measured.
 A